Expect More Than STEM

 Class sizes do matter.
 With a 16-1 average student/teacher ratio, our students do not get lost in the crowd.
 We provide a fun, safe, nurturing environment where children love to spend their day.

 Graduates of St. Francis of Assisi Catholic School possess exceptional critical-thinking and problem-solving skills, making them well-prepared for the rigors of high school and college life.
-Furthermore, students learn to be respectful and responsible engaged citizens who are prepared to succeed beyond the walls of educational institutions.
+Furthermore, students learn to be respectful, responsible, and engaged citizens who are prepared to succeed beyond the walls of educational institutions.